 If you have been injured when using a Paragard IUD, you deserve compensation.
-The Columbus personal injury attorneys at Babin Law, LLC have extensive experience representing Columbus, Ohio clients in product defect and personal injury claims.
+The Columbus personal injury attorneys at Babin Law, LLC have extensive experience representing clients in product defect claims.
 Read on to find out how we may be able to help with your case.

 When you use a medical device, you expect it to be safe.
 You expect it to provide the results it is designed to produce.
 You don’t count on it causing harmful health conditions other than those revealed on warning labels.

 Many companies don’t do adequate testing on their products.
 Others fudge test results.
 And because the FDA is too busy to oversee the testing of every product, many manufacturers get away with it.

 Paragard is a plastic, T-shaped birth control device that’s approximately the size of a quarter and has a copper wire feature.
 It is manufactured by Teva Pharmaceuticals.
 It is incorporated into devices like Essure permanent birth control, Mirena IUD, and Paragard IUD.